nfrechette/acl/CONTRIBUTING.md

 # Getting set up

-See the [readme](README.md) file for details on how to generate project solutions, build, and run the unit tests.
-Every pull request should run with continuous integration on every platform we support and the unit tests will also execute as well.
+See the [getting started](./docs/getting_started.md) section for details on how to generate project solutions, build, and run the unit tests.

+Every pull request should trigger continuous integration on every platform we support and most of them will also execute the unit tests automatically (except on Android and iOS).

 The project roadmap for the next few milestones is tracked with [GitHub issues](https://github.com/nfrechette/acl/issues).
 [Backlog issues](https://github.com/nfrechette/acl/milestone/4) are things I would like to get done eventually but that have not been prioritized yet.